joshhaddock88/calculatorWebsite/README.md

 # calculatorWebsite
 This is a website which works as a basic calculator.
-It functions visually and will respond to clicks, or is also keyboard sensitive
+It functions through a graphical user interface and has keyboard functionality.
+This project taught me a lot about debugging, juggling multiple lines of logic at once, and intuitive design.